KilliKrate/Software-Documentation-G6/docs/Architecture and Design/index.md

 ### [Hierarchy Description](#hierarchy-description)

-The architecture system for the Lezioni alla Pari apllication is a 3-tier application.
+The architecture system for the Lezioni alla Pari application is a 3-tier application.

 [⬆️ Back to Top](#table-of-contents)